Updated April 2023

 A good tagging strategy incorporates a mix of subject and structural tags.
-A good rule of thumb is every post should have at least 5-6 subject or content tags, depending on the length and type of piece.
-Three or fewer tags generally never captures the extent of the story, and makes tracking information difficult because it’s easy for stories to slip through.
-One or two structural tags usually suffices, especially if they’re meant to label the type of content.
+A good rule of thumb: every post should have at least five subject or content tags, depending on the length and type of piece.
+Three or fewer tags generally doesn’t capture the extent of the story and makes tracking information difficult because it’s easy for stories to slip through.
+One or two structural tags is fine, especially if they’re meant to label the type of content.
 If you add on additional types of tags like editors or sponsored content, you’ll have at least several more.

 In general, if there’s anything you want to track, make sure there’s a clearly defined label for it and that it’s applied as a tag.
 Stories in Parse.ly accept up to 100 tags, but almost no one goes anywhere close to that limit, so don’t worry about having too many.
 The danger with having too many tags is that tags are duplicative, not that they are overly descriptive; in fact, most customers don’t have enough tags to accurately describe and track their content efficiently.

-With a robust tagging system, you can use various metrics and features to compare the strength of particular tags, and if you do have similar ones, see if there’s one that overperforms and use that naming convention in place of others.
+With a robust tagging system, you can use various metrics and features to compare the strength of particular tags.
+If you do have similarly-named tags, see if there’s one that overperforms and use that naming convention in place of others.
 Parse.ly’s Benchmarks feature allows you to compare the performance of tags over time and against other tags across a slew of metrics and see individual post performance within them.

 How do tags in my CMS map to Parse.ly?